 SEND Pupils on the SEND register have their levels reviewed termly by the SENDCO and are discussed at the Pupil Progress and Teacher/SENDCO Meetings.
 Every intervention is planned, evidenced, reviewed and analysed regularly for effectiveness.
-TAs and the SENDCO are involved in this process.
+Teachers, TAs and the SENDCO are involved in this process.
 The child’s progress is then reviewed by the SENDCO reviewing the interventions and at the Pupil Progress Meetings.
-Out intentions are to evaluate and monitor arrangements to promote an active process of continual review and improvement of provision for all pupils with social, emotional and mental health needs Behaviour is not classified as an SEND.
+Out intentions are to evaluate and monitor arrangements to promote an active process of continual review and improvement of provision for all pupils with social, emotional and mental health needs.
+Behaviour is not classified as SEND.
 If a child shows consistent unwanted behaviours, the class teacher will assess the child’s needs, taking into account family circumstances and the child’s known history of experiences.
 These issues are also discussed and addressed at Inclusion Meetings.
 If the child’s behaviour is felt to be a response to trauma or to home-based experiences, (e.g. bereavement, parental separation) we may complete a CAF with the family and support the child through that process.
-If parents and school are concerned that the child may have mental health needs, we encourage parents to ask their GP for a referral to CAMHS or the school may refer directly to CFCS.
+A CAF can be opened for concerns regarding a child’s social and emotional wellbeing, academic ability or issues at home.
+If parents and school are concerned that the child may have mental health needs, we encourage parents to ask their GP for a referral to CAMHS or the school may refer directly to CFWS.
 If the child is felt to have long-term social, emotional or mental health needs- for example with anger management- the school offers a range of social skills or therapeutic interventions.
 These are generally delivered by trained school staff/ therapists and relevant outside agencies that develop good, trusting relationships with the pupils.
 This requires parental permission in the primary phase.
 All pupils’ behaviour is responded to consistently in line with our Behaviour Policy, although reasonable adjustments are made to accommodate individual needs.
 We aim to have good and informative relationships with all of our parents.
 Partnership plays a key role in enabling pupils and young people with SEND to achieve their potential.
 Parents hold key information and have knowledge and experience to contribute to the shared view of a child’s needs.
-All parents of pupils with special educational needs will be treated as partners given support to play an active and valued role in their child’s education.
+All parents of pupils with special educational needs will be given support to play an active and valued role in their child’s education.
 If a child is experiencing difficulties, parents will be informed either at parents’ meetings (Autumn, Spring and Summer terms) or during informal meetings to discuss the child’s progress.
 It shouldn’t come as a surprise to a parent to learn that their child is being identified as having SEND.
 Once a child has been identified as having SEND, the class teacher/SENDCO will invite the parents to a meeting to:

-- formally let them know that their child is being placed at SENDS
+- formally let them know that their child is being placed on SEND register

 - discuss assessments that have been completed